Shippable/docs/sources/deploy/vm-jfrog.md

 **Steps**

-1. Create an account integration using your Shippable account for [`Node Cluster`](/platform/integration/nodeCluster/).
-Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).
+1. Create an integration for [`Node Cluster`](/platform/integration/nodeCluster/).
+Instructions to create an integration can be found [here](/platform/tutorial/integration/subscription-integrations/).

 2. Set the friendly name of the integration as `vm_nodes_int`.
 If you change the name, please change it also in the yml below.